Y0ngg4n/Extended-Bitwarden-REST-API/README.md

 The problem is that the default REST API does not contains the features to get and edit sensitive data.

-The basic prinziple is that it spawns a docker container for each user, to provide session consistency for multiple users, and clears them on startup.
+The basic principle is that it spawns a docker container for each user, to provide session consistency for multiple users, and clears them on startup.
 ## Features:
   - Full Wrapper for all Bitwarden CLI Commands (excluding lock and unlock, because they are useless)